jclement/esp_lightingnado/readme.md

 ## Lighting Modes

 The lighting mode is changed by pushing messages onto the control channel.
-The messages always start with a single character that represents the target lighting mode and is followed by additional data (usually JSON) to pass into that lighting mode.
+The messages always start with a single character (because that scales...) that represents the target lighting mode and is followed by additional data (usually JSON) to pass into that lighting mode.

 If the specific lighting mode is already active it'll perform an update on the lighting mode rather than switching to it.
 This allows for animated transitions between states within a lighting mode.